The following dance/electronic music books have all been hand-picked by our team here at The DJ Revolution.

 Whilst we haven’t read ALL of the books on this list (there are 30 of them, after all), we did our very best to qualify the ones we haven’t.

-With that out of the way, this is our definitive list of the 30 best dance & electronic music books out there—perfect for gifts and stocking fillers!
+With that out of the way, this is our definitive list of the 30 best books about dance & electronic music—perfect for gifts and stocking fillers!

 If you don’t want to scan through, use the chart below to find potential book topics you’re looking for – then simply click the corresponding number on the table of contents (below the chart) to jump straight to that book…